fedorajuandy/fedorajuandy/README.md

 ![Header](https://github.com/fedorajuandy/fedorajuandy/blob/main/GitHub%20Banner.gif "Header")

 # Heyaaa! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 - 👀 I’m interested in software engineering, computer science, technology in general, design, games, and tibits of many things such as languages, biology, philosophy, and much more.
 I love learning new things and deepening what I have known.
 - 🌱 I’m currently learning computer science and machine learning, while improving in web and others.
 - 💞️ I’m looking to collaborate on any project and any opportunity to take a step forward in life while helping other people.
 - 📫 How to reach me: https://www.linkedin.com/in/fedora-juandy-552225204
 - ... please do not mind any mess here; I'm still trying to figure things (life) up.
+- For now, this account's public repositories are assignments.
+Yes, all of them.

 # Technologies
 '![](https://img.shields.io/badge/Code-Java-informational?style=flat&logo=Java&logoColor=white&color=007396)